Tuning Higher Order Structure in Colloidal Fluids: Discussion

-Another observation which can be made from the graph is that the cluster topology changes at the dipole strength which corresponds to the minimum energy calculation ~\cite{skipper2023}.
-Minimum energy dipolar clusters are by definition at zero temperature, and are determined by the interaction energy.
-However, at finite temperature, entropy plays a role in many colloidal systems and its phase behavior is determined by a combination of energy and entropy.
-The fact that the cluster population trends largely follow the minimum energy clusters indicates that the behavior of dipolar colloids is influenced by energetics.
-This is in stark -- and surprising -- contrast to earlier work which suggested that energy plays only a very limited role in cluster populations ~\cite{taffs2010}.
-Presumably the strength of the dipolar interactions (which are much larger than eg Lennard--Jones interactions ~ \cite{taffs2010}) is important here.
+Minimum energy dipolar clusters by definition imply zero temperature, and are determined by the interaction energy.
+However, at finite temperature, entropy plays a role.
+The fact that the cluster population trends largely follow the minimum energy clusters indicates that the behavior of dipolar colloids is is strongly influenced by energetics.
+This is in stark -- and surprising -- contrast to earlier work which suggested that energy plays only a very limited role in observed cluster populations~\cite{taffs2010jcp}.
+That work investigated Frank's well--known conjecture that icosahedra ``will be a very common grouping in liquids''~\cite{frank1952}.
+In fact, at the triple point of the Lennard--Jones system, only one particle in 1000 was found to be in an icosahedron and other 13--membered clusters dominate~\cite{taffs2010jcp}, quite unlike the findings here in which the minimum energy structure dominates at high field strengths.
+Presumably the strength of the dipolar interactions (which are much larger than eg interactions in the Lennard--Jones system when it is in the liquid state~\cite{taffs2010jcp}) is important here.
+At high field strength, for $m=8,9,10$ clusters we find more clusters with five--membered rings in the experiments than in the simulations.
+This we attribute to geometric frustration as the system falls out of equilibrium, with experimental and simulated realisations of the system taking different paths in the energy landscape (see below).

-(\emph{v}).
-Figure \ref{figOrientation} shows that the anisotropic dipolar clusters tend to align along the $z$-axis (parallel with direction of the field) when it switched on.
-The $P_2(\cos{\theta})$ plot in Fig. \ref{figOrientation}(c) shows that as the field strength increases, so does the orientational order parameter $P_{2}$. $P_2$ has a maximum value of 1 which indicates when principle axes of clusters are parallel to the electric field.
-Our result also shows that more anisotropic, elongated clusters (e.g. 11O) have higher orientational order parameter $P_{2})$ than shorter clusters (e.g. 9S) at the same field strength.

-Finally, we wish to discuss the importance of our results on the higher order fluid structures.
-A small variation in dipolar strength between $\gamma = 0$ and $\gamma = 30$ does not show up in $g_2(r)$ or even $g_3(r)$.
-Whereas, even at low field strength, dipolar clusters such as 8B and 8O populations vary drastically between different field strength (see Fig. \ref{figTCCPopulationA}).
-We can therefore conclude that higher order analysis such as that presented here is much more sensitive to small variation in structure and interactions.
-For instance, the TCC has already shown to be useful in analysis of glass transition and gel formation ~\cite{royall2015physrep,royall2008,royall2015jnonxtalsol}.

-Coupling our study with other previously published work on TCC analysis of gels and glasses ~\cite{royall2015jnonxtalsol,Royall2012faradaydiscussion}, we can conclude that higher order structural analysis may be better at capturing the onset of phase transition than the standard $g_2(r)$.
-Furthermore the results showed that the string formation is not instantaneous.
-In fact, the degree of string formation increases gradually with field strength.
-This finding could be relevant for studies on electrorheological fluid where its structure is directly correlated with its physical properties such as viscosity and yield stress ~\cite{wen2003}.
-Our result shows that potentially the external field strength could be used to control this fluid's physical property to produce smart materials that respond to environmental changes reversibly.